lugiro/image_recognition/README.md

 With these modules you can recognize text written on a 10" tablet
 See picture of test rig: irTestRig01.jpg

+#### IMPORTANT
+Cropped image area used for text recognition must containe white background
+White color is defined as greater than 125 on grey colour scale

 ### Main file:

 **imgPiFindLinesAndLetters01.py**